How to become a Business Analyst

-Good Communication Skills: Business analyst works as the link between the management and the tech team.
-They collect information, present to wide-ranging stakeholders, translate and negotiate between parties.
+Good Communication Skills: A business analyst works as the link between the management and the tech team.
+They collect information, present it to wide-ranging stakeholders, translate and negotiate between parties.
 Hence, it is imperative for a BA to have an excellent hold over their verbal and written communication skills.

 Organizational Skills: A business analyst has a lot on their table at any given point in time.
 They pour over volumes of data on a daily basis.
-Hence it is important that they know to prioritize their task and be efficient with time and resource allocation.
+So, it’s important that they know to prioritize their task and be efficient with time and resource allocation.
 Having good organizational skills will help them complete their jobs on or before time.

 Interpersonal Skills: It is a known fact that the management and the tech team are always at loggerheads.
 Disagreements always occur over prioritizing steps forward.
 Changes cannot be made without the teams coming to a mutual conclusion.

 As a link between the management and the tech team, it is the responsibility of the BA to keep them on the same page and get the job done.
 Without excellent interpersonal skills, it wouldn’t be possible.
 Hence, interpersonal skills are of utmost importance if you are considering pursuing a business analyst role.